Automobile Industry Employment: Kentucky, African Americans(start date: 1910 - end date: 1930)

 - Negro population in Kentucky in 1930 was 226,040 or 8.6% [113,501 males and 112,539 females], down from 9.8% in 1920 [source: pp. 38 & 99 in Fifteenth Census of the United States: 1930, Population, Volume II, General Report Statistics by Subject].

 There was evidence of the automobile industry's drawing power to get a few African American males in Kentucky to move to other states.
 Of the 203 Kentucky-born men employed in the automobile industry in 1920, the majority lived in Kentucky (64), Ohio (40), Michigan (32), and Indiana (22).
 Smaller groups of employees had settled in Illinois, New York, Missouri, California, Pennsylvania, and Tennessee.
 In addition, there were individual employees who settled in Arkansas, Colorado, Kansas, North Carolina, New Jersey, Oregon, Utah, Wisconsin, and West Virginia.

-Meanwhile, in Kentucky, the number of African American male mechanics had tripled since the last census.
+Meanwhile, in Kentucky the number of African American male mechanics had tripled since the last census.
 Of the 105 mechanics counted in the 1930 census, the largest group (48) were employed at home: Louisville (13), Lexington (5), and three or less in Madisonville, Heidrick, Ashland, Bowling Green, Cynthiana, Harlan, Henderson, Henryville, Hopkinsville, Kitchen, Maysville, New Castle, Olive Hill, Owensboro, Paducah, Russellville, Shelbyville, Stanley, Winchester, and Woodford County.

-The next largest group of African American automobile industry employees in and from Kentucky were the 76 laborers, of which only 10 were in Kentucky: Covington, Hopkinsville, Kitchen, Louisville (4), Maysville, New Castle, and Somerset.
+The next largest group of African American automobile industry employees in and from Kentucky were 76 laborers, of which only 10 were in Kentucky: Covington, Hopkinsville, Kitchen, Louisville (4), Maysville, New Castle, and Somerset.

-As the 1930s were about to begin, in the Kentucky automobile industry, a few African Americans had moved into new jobs.
-The moves was a mixed bag of old menial jobs that were now available to African Americans in the automobile industry, combined with new jobs in the automobile industry that had not been open to African Americans in Kentucky: car maker - Louisville; car washer - Louisville, Maysville (2), and Owensboro; helper - Louisville; laundry - Bowling Green, Covington, and Marion; molder - Madisonville; teamster - Louisville; tire repairman - Owensboro; trimmer - Lexington; and unload cars - Louisville.
+As the 1930s were about to begin, a few African Americans had moved into new jobs in the Kentucky automobile industry.
+The jobs were primarily a mix of old menial tasks that were now available to African Americans, combined with new jobs that had not been open before to African Americans in the state: car maker - Louisville; car washer - Louisville, Maysville (2), and Owensboro; helper - Louisville; laundry - Bowling Green, Covington, and Marion; molder - Madisonville; teamster - Louisville; tire repairman - Owensboro; trimmer - Lexington; and car unloader - Louisville.

-There was one passenger car assembly plant in Kentucky and it was in Louisville [source: p.
+There was one passenger car assembly plant in Kentucky, in Louisville [source: p.
 16 in Facts and Figures of the Automobile Industry, 1929 edition].
-Kentucky had 808 vehicle dealers; 1,301 repair shops; 1,166 retail supply stores and supply departments; and 163 parts and accessory wholesalers [pp. 34-35].
-Kentucky led the southeast in new truck sales with 4,680 [p.
-52]; Kentucky ranked second, behind Arkansas, with the least number of transportation buses, 599 [p.
+Kentucky had 808 vehicle dealers, 1,301 repair shops, 1,166 retail supply stores and supply departments, and 163 parts and accessory wholesalers [pp. 34-35].
+It led the southeast in new truck sales with 4,680 [p.
+52]; ranked second, behind Arkansas, with the least number of transportation buses, 599 [p.
 61]; and ranked last in number of private carrier buses with 199 [p.
 64].
 Kentucky continued to rank 25th in U.S. vehicle registrations with 304,231 [p.
 66].
 Kentucky state license taxes, including gas taxes, totaled $11,467,039 in 1928 [p.
 76].

-The Depression came when things were starting to look up; in other cities, especially in Detroit and Chicago, there were more African Americans from Kentucky who were working in new types of automobile industry jobs than those in Kentucky.
-The jobs were higher skilled positions: air hyster - Saginaw, MI; assembler - Los Angeles, CA; car body builder - Chicago; crane operator - Detroit; die mover - Detroit; drill press operator - Detroit; fireman - Detroit; floor man - Chicago; foundry hand - Indianapolis IN; hammer hand (2) - Detroit; heater man - Detroit and Ft.
+The Depression came when things were starting to look up; in other cities, especially Detroit and Chicago, there were more African Americans from Kentucky working in new types of automobile industry jobs than those in Kentucky.
+The jobs were higher skilled positions: air hyster - Saginaw, MI; assembler - Los Angeles; car body builder - Chicago; crane operator - Detroit; die mover - Detroit; drill press operator - Detroit; fireman - Detroit; floor man - Chicago; foundry hand - Indianapolis; hammer hand (2) - Detroit; heater man - Detroit and Ft.
 Wayne IN; license inspector - Chicago; millwright - Detroit; receiving clerk - Chicago; salesmen - Chicago, Dayton OH, Detroit, Elmsford NY, Gary IN, and Royal Oak MI; sand blaster - Cleveland OH; shipping clerk - Springfield OH; steel cutter - Detroit; tool grinder - Detroit; tool maker - Detroit (2); vulcanizer - Chicago; and welder - Detroit.